May Harena

-May Harena is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows eastward to empty finally in Giba and Tekezé River.
+The May Harena is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows eastward to empty finally in the Giba and Tekezé River.

 Characteristics

-It is a confined ephemeral river with an average slope gradient of 100 metres per kilometre.
+The May Harena is a confined ephemeral river with an average slope gradient of 100 metres per kilometre.

 Hydrology

 River discharge in May Harena is highly seasonal, with the river only carrying water in the rainy season, after rain events.
 The problem is exacerbated by the fact that most of the urban drainage from Hagere Selam is rapidly directed to this river.
 Conservation activities (such as those by the Selam WatSani project aim at buffering these floods.
 There is however a strong contrast with better regularised adjacent May Sho'ate River.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

 The magnitude of floods in this river has somewhat been decreased due to interventions in the catchment.

 On some steep slopes, exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.
 Physical conservation structures such as stone bunds and check dams also intercept runoff.